Quantcast

 Print Friendly and PDF

-Ever had a real homemade mince pie?
+Have you ever had a real homemade mince pie?
 We mean the authentic mincemeat pie made with meat (beef, lamb, or wild game) and suet simmering in spices, nuts, and fruit.

 If you don’t like mince pie, you actually haven’t had the authentic thing!
 Give this a try!

-The recipe for this tasty mincemeat mixture makes enough filling for close to a dozen pies (or many more small pies), but you can make one or more as you want them and refrigerate the unused filling until needed.
+The recipe for this tasty mincemeat mixture makes enough filling for close to a dozen pies (or many more small pies), but you can make one or more as you want and refrigerate the unused filling until needed.

 Ingredients